-The Review Committee for Neurology will not consider requests for exceptions to the 80-hour limit to the residents' work week.
+The Review Committee for Pathology will not consider requests for exceptions to the 80-hour limit to the residents' work week.

-ier exceptions to the community that the residents were treet.
 VI.F.5.
+Moonlighting

-Moonlighting VI.F.5.a) Moonlighting must not interfere with the ability of the resident to achieve the goals and objectives of the educational program, and must not interfere with the resident's fitness for work nor compromise patient safety.
-(Core) VI.F.5.b) Time spent by residents in internal and external moonlighting (as defined in the ACGME Glossary of Terms) must be counted toward the 80-hour maximum weekly limit.
-(Core) VI.F.5.c) PGY-1 residents are not permitted to moonlight.
+VI.F.5.a) Moonlighting must not interfere with the ability of the resident to achieve the goals and objectives of the educational program, and must not interfere with the resident's fitness for work nor compromise patient safety.
+(Core)

+VI.F.5.b) Time spent by residents in internal and external moonlighting

+(as defined in the ACGME Glossary of Terms) must be counted toward the 80-hour maximum weekly limit.
+(Core)

+VI.F.5.c) PGY-1 residents are not permitted to moonlight.
 (Core)